ShaikUmeha-786/Noor--beginning/README.md

 # Noor--beginning
-this is my 1st repository
+this is my 1st repository.
 Author - Shaik Umeha